viridia/klendathu-v1/DesignNotes.md

 Hot loading?
 New React Router?
 Check out Strider?
 (Means we'd have to write some tests)
+* Make next / prev issue buttons work.
 * A way to delete a bug
+* Use TypeScript on the backend.
 * UpdateQueries
   * Issue list
   * Label list